OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Create VM
 ---------

 In this scenario the cloud administrator must prepare a set of templates and images and make them available to the cloud users.
 These Templates must be ready to be instantiated, i.e. they define all the mandatory attributes.
-Before using them, users can optinally customize the VM capacity, add new network interfaces and provide values required by the template.
+Before using them, users can optionally customize the VM capacity, add new network interfaces and provide values required by the template.
 Check `How to Prepare the Virtual Machine Templates`_ for more information.

 |cloud_create_vm|

 Any user of the Cloud View can save the changes made to a VM back to a new Template, and use this Template to instantiate new VMs later.
-For example the a regular user can instantiate a clean VM prepared by the cloud administrator, install software needed by his application and save it in a new Template to instantiate new VMs.
+For example a regular user can instantiate a clean VM prepared by the cloud administrator, install software needed by his application and save it in a new Template to instantiate new VMs.
 A Saved Template created by a regular user is only available for that user and is listed under the "Saved" tab.

 The VDC admin can also share his own Saved Templates with the rest of the group.
 These shared templates will be listed under the "VDC" tab when trying to create a new VM.